zcabbub/tokenomics/valyu actors.md

 - ##### Data Buyers
 - ##### Data providers
 - ##### Curators/Stakers
-		- also called Internal Liquidity Providers
+		- also called Internal Liquidity Providers (in terms of data and economical)
 		- have their knowledge tested, to inspire trustful choices/staking.
 	*Incentives:*
 		- stake Valyu and get datatokens to: